Admissions and Paying your Deposit

 How will I be notified of important information?

-Once students have paid their deposit, all communication will be sent to their JHU email account.
+Once you have paid your deposit, all communication will be sent to your JHU email account.
 We encourage you to add the mailbox to your mobile device(s) and check every day for any updates and important information.

 Billing and Financial Aid